Effect of the degree of an initial mutant in Moran processes in structured populations: Introduction

 \section{Introduction}

 Extinction and fixation of phenotypes and behaviors in animal and human populations are important features of evolutionary processes.
 The classical model here is the Moran process in populations of fixed finite sizes, consisting of individuals equipped with one of two phenotypes \cite{moran}.
-Namely, an individual is chosen proportional to her fitness (which can be constant or resulting from payoffs received in game competitions) gives birth to an offspring who inherits her phenotype and replaces a randomly chosen individual.
-Such a birth-death process is a Markov chain with two absorbing states: homogeneous populations with only one strategy present.
-Now, one may wish to compute a fixation probability and expected fixation and extinction times of mutants who appeared in a population.
-We are interested especially in the fixation probability of a strategy held by one mutant.
-If fitness of a mutant is the same as of residents, then obviously such a fixation probability is equal to $1/N$, where $N$ is the size of the population.
-On the other hand, if fitness of mutants and residents are different, then if the above fixation probability is bigger than $1/N$, we may say that evolution favors the mutant’s phenotype.
+Namely, an individual is chosen proportional to its fitness and it gives birth to an offspring who inherits its phenotype and replaces a randomly chosen individual.
+Such a birth-death process (also called an invasion process) is a Markov chain with two absorbing states: homogeneous populations with only one phenotype present.
+One may also consider death-birth Moran process, where an individual is chosen with a probability inversely proportional to its fitness and is replaced by a randomly chosen individual \cite{Antal,nowakbook1,Pavlogiannis,Traulsen22}.

-The Moran process in well-mixed populations with individuals/players, whose fitness come from payoffs in game competitions, was analyzed in \cite{nowakfixation1,nowakfixation2}.
-The authors considered a Stag-hunt type game with two strategies and two pure Nash equilibria asymptotically stable in the replicator dynamics and an unstable mixed Nash equilibrium.
-They derived the so-called $1/3$ rule which states that a strategy is favored by evolution if the frequency of that strategy is less than $1/3$ in the mixed Nash equilibrium.
-The $1/3$ law was rederived and generalized in other evolutionary processes by means of potential functions in one-dimensional discrete dynamics in \cite{jawmie}.